-Here’s how to make Vegan Sashimi with California Avocados–a quick, no-cook appetizer with no fish involved!
+Here’s how to make Vegan Sashimi with California Avocados–a quick, no-cook appetizer with absolutely no fish (but tons of flavor!)!
 This recipe is sponsored by the California Avocado Commission!
 All opinions are my own.

 The base ingredient for our vegan sashimi will be ripe, Fresh California Avocados.
-In addition, we’ll be making a soy based vinaigrette with:
+In addition, we’ll be making a soy-based vinaigrette with the following:

 • Toasted Sesame Oil.
 This adds such a rich flavour to our vinaigrette.
 Be sure to use toasted!